rockymadden/gap/readme.md

 #GAP - Google Analytics automatic Push [![Build Status](https://travis-ci.org/rockymadden/gap.png?branch=master)](https://travis-ci.org/rockymadden/gap)
 Dead simple wrapper around the Google Analytics API which provides automatic tracking of user behaviors via events.
+Want to see the event tracking in action?
+Open up your JavaScript console and head to the [project site](http://rockymadden.com/gap/).

 ##Installation
 There is no need to include any of the default Google Analytics tracking code, as GAP takes care of all this for you.
 Simply [download the gap.js](https://raw.github.com/rockymadden/gap/master/gap.js) file, place on your server, and update the noted fields below.
 That's it!